Last Updated on January 10, 2023

 2008-2010 Diploma in Culinary Arts, Auguste Escoffier School of Culinary Arts, Boulder, CO

-What to Write in a Sous Chef Resume Skills Section
+The Sous Chef Resume Skills List

 A Sous Chef has quite an intricate function in the kitchen because of the complexity of the role requiring superb technical cooking skills, progressive management, and leadership abilities, as well as operational tenure in Kitchen processes and activities.
 To ensure your skills section does the resume recipe adequate justice, it would be advisable to use a skills matrix as a technique to present you to hiring managers in the best way possible.

-Technical culinary and kitchen operations skills
+Technical culinary and kitchen operations skills list

 |Food Safety & Sanitation||Food Service Management||Inventory Control||Inventory Rotation|